ReallySecureShell/Simple_Encryption_Setup/README.md

     sudo apt update
     sudo apt install cryptsetup

 You <b>must</b> also be using `initramfs-tools` as your initramfs generation utility.
 Debian and Debian-based systems rely on initramfs-tools to generate their initramfs.
-If you don't have initramfs-tools installed, or are NOT on a Debian or Debian-based system, then this program is not recommended.
+If you do not have initramfs-tools installed, or are NOT on a Debian or Debian-based system, then this script is not recommended.

 ### Obtain Clonezilla

+You cannot encrypt your system while it is in use, so you need to boot from a USB in-order to run this script.
+It is recommended that you use Clonezilla as it is the OS where the script is tested on.
+This way you can be sure the system has all the required dependencies.

 <a href="https://mirrors.xtom.com/osdn/clonezilla/71822/clonezilla-live-2.6.4-10-amd64.iso">Download the Clonezilla ISO</a>

 If you need an image writer you can <a href="http://wiki.rosalab.ru/ru/images/2/24/RosaImageWriter-2.6.1-lin-x86_64.txz">download</a> RosaImageWriter.

-It is recommended that you use Clonezilla as it's the OS where the script is tested on.
-This way you can be sure the system has all the required dependencies.

 ### Setup Clonezilla Environment